Buicks on the Bricks

 Your Show Experience

+Have fun, and take a selfie with statues of Billy Durant and J. Dallas Dort.
 This statue, created by Derek Werner of Metamora, MI, is of the two men that started the Flint Road Cart Company in 1885 with a loan from Citizen’s Bank and were millionaires within 10 years.
 Billy used his knowledge of the carriage industry to form the General Motors Corporation in 1908.
 Dallas maintained the operation of the Carriage Company until its demise in 1917, when he began to manufacture the Dort Automobile in the Carriage Company plants.

 Factory One